SteveBarnett/fufu/README.md

 Looking at the user base of the project that **fufu** was created for ([Universal Core](http://docs.unicore.io/)), the majority of devices run with a screen resolution of 240 pixels wide (or higher).
 We use images of 230 pixels wide (to allow for a little browser chrome) as our base.

 Images use in banners / headers have `width: 100%; height: auto;` applied to them, so that phones that support those rules (and have wider screens) will stretch the image.

+## Thanks

+Thank you to the very generous people at [BrowserStack](https://www.browserstack.com) for providing a free account for cross browser testing, since [Fufu is Open Source](https://github.com/SteveBarnett/fufu).